 A bed frame costs like 50 dollars (if you can't find one at Goodwill).
 Go ahead, buy it now.
 It will make you feel more like a real adult, and as an added bonus, you'll avoid turning off potential dates.

 If you spend the first year post-college surviving on bagel bites, as I did, this may not be as important to you.
 But for those who aren't complete imbeciles in the kitchen and who value healthy cooking, a few pots and pans are a valuable investment — and one you'll probably want to make pretty soon.
 If your parents are inclined to be generous, this might be a good thing to badger them into buying for you.
-Or take advantage of older friends who are upgrading and adopt their old cookware.
+(Here are all the favorite essentials from our friends over at the Kitchn) Or take advantage of older friends who are upgrading and adopt their old cookware.